mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E10 and E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.
+Changes to this setting require a server restart before taking effect.

 Specifies the connection strings for the read replica databases.
 Each string must be in the same form as used for the `Data Source`_ setting.

-Changes to this setting require a server restart before taking effect.

 +---------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"DataSourceReplicas": []`` with string array input consisting of database connection strings.   |